 Option Price Behavior

-The information below covers option movement, falling values of options, options pricing, and more.
+The investment information below covers option movement, falling values of options, options pricing, and more.
 Read this basic guide to options pricing behaviors to explore these topics further.
 When you have reviewed our introduction to options trading, start investing by completing the Firstrade online application.